doyougnu/RepData_PeerAssessment1/PA1_template.md

 ##  2012-11-30      0.0000000              0
 ```

+One difference is in the Average Steps per day, compare the imputed table
-One difference between the two datasets is in the number of 0's due to
+with the un-imputed table, this is due to an increase in the number of 0's in
-the randomForest package using **mode** to impute on the steps variable which is
-considered a factor in the df.raw dataset.
+the dataset due to the imputation performed.
+An increase of 2304 in the count of
+0's to be exact; an identical number to the previous number of NA's, not by
+coincidence.
 See this code:

 ```r